empirical-org/WikipediaSentences/utils/qporcupine/README.md

 #### 3. Install qporcupine

+One of qporcupine's dependencies is a development branch of the [Pattern.en](https://www.clips.uantwerpen.be/pattern) library, which is not available through PyPi.
+Consequently, qporcupine must be installed with the `--process-dependency-links` flag, which will install the necessary dependency.

 ```bash
 pip install --process-dependency-links qporcupine
 ```

+#### 4. Configure Spacy Language Model (Optional)

-QUILL_SPACY_MODEL is en_core_web_lg by default.
-If you wish to download another model, do so with,
+qporcupine uses the `en_core_web_lg` Spacy model by default.
+If you wish to download and configure another model, do so with

 ```bash
 python -m spacy download <SPACY MODEL NAME>